Bukit Bintang Boys' Secondary School: History

-The school's first Principal (known as the Headmaster) was Mr. Alastair L. McGregor (now Doctor) from Scotland.
+The school's first Principal (known as the Headmaster) was Alastair L. McGregor (now Doctor) from Scotland.
 He served the school from 1958 to 1966.
 He was only a young man of 28 when he accepted the challenge to run a school halfway round the world from his home in Scotland, United Kingdom.

 In 1961, the secondary school was moved to its current location in Jalan Utara, Petaling Jaya; and at that time, each form (Form 1 to 5) consisted of only one class.
 A year later in 1962 - the year when the first group of students sat for the Cambridge Examination, the school's opening ceremony took place and McGregor was appointed the first headmaster.

 In 1976, a new science block was built at the cost of RM200,000.00.
 This block consists of three science laboratories and a lecture theatre.
-This block was named 'The Boler Block' in honour of Mr. David Boler, the headmaster at the time.
+This block was named 'The Boler Block' in honour of David Boler, the headmaster at the time.
 Funds to build new wings were mostly raised by the students and teachers.
 Help was also given by certain Christian associations.

 In 2000, Bukit Bintang Girls' School moved to a new location in Cheras and did not retain its original name; it is now known as SMK Seri Bintang Utara.
 The Pavilion shopping centre was built over the old location.